 Howdy!
 Every now and again I see a social media profile with a learning disability or sensory disorder listed in the bio.
 Rarely, I’ll see others asking if they self-diagnosed, to discredit their experience.
-While yes, ideally, we could all afford to see therapists, get diagnosed with our various ailments, and have them properly treated—unfortunately, many lack the funds.
+While yes, ideally, we could all afford to see therapists, be officially diagnosed, and have such ailments properly treated—unfortunately, many lack the funds.
 We do what we can on our own.

 How picky am I talking here?
 Well, I eat like a very happy seven year old.
 I eat meat, carbs, dairy (excluding milk itself), and sugary sweets.
 I rarely eat vegetables, fruits, and seafood.
 If it's not in a Reese's, I'm not eating peanut butter (which I generally avoid because Hershey uses child slaves).
 There are exceptions.
 I love onions, enjoy tomato sauce, pomegranates, and sushi.
 I don’t mind spaghetti squash, cucumbers, oranges, blueberries, and bananas.
 The issue with fruits is the texture.
 For veggies, it’s a combination of the textures and flavors, whereas for seafood, it’s the smell.
 I can’t get past the smell to try the flavors, though when I've tried, the taste matched the smell which was bad.